Get 80% off your plan for your first 6 months.*

 Is a payroll number the same as a National Insurance number?

-No, payroll numbers and National Insurance numbers serve different purposes.
-Your National Insurance number is government-issued and stays with you throughout your career, while payroll numbers are employer-specific identifiers used only for internal payroll processing.
+No. Your National Insurance number is government-issued and follows you throughout your career.
+A payroll number is created by your employer and used only within that organisation for internal payroll processing.

 What is a bank payroll number?

-A bank payroll number is a code some banks use to process bulk payroll payments from employers.
-This differs from employee payroll numbers and helps banks organise multiple salary payments from the same company.
+A bank payroll number is a code that banks use to process bulk salary payments from employers.
+It differs from employee payroll numbers and helps banks organise multiple payments from the same company in a single batch.

 Can I reuse payroll numbers for returning employees?

-No, assign new payroll numbers to employees who return to your company.
-Each employment period requires a unique identifier to maintain accurate records and prevent confusion in your payroll system.
+No. Assign a new payroll number to any employee who returns to your company.
+Each employment period requires its own unique identifier for accurate record-keeping and HMRC compliance.

 Do I need payroll numbers if I only have a few employees?